Araceligm90/reading-notes102/README.md

 ##### Reminders to keep myself in a growth mindset:

-- Failing only means that you have tried.
+- Failing only means that you have tried. :EMOJICODE:adhesive_bandage:
 - The most successful people out there were at the sarting line at some point too.
 And made it!
 - Big challenge, big reward!